Uno (video game)

 Uno is a video game based on the card game of the same name.
 It has been released for a number of platforms.
 The Xbox 360 version by Carbonated Games and Microsoft Game Studios was released on May 9, 2006, as a digital download via Xbox Live Arcade.
 A version for iPhone OS and iPod devices was released in 2008 by Gameloft.
 Gameloft released the PlayStation 3 version on October 1, 2009, and also released a version for WiiWare, Nintendo DSi via DSiWare, and PlayStation Portable.
-An updated version developed by Ubisoft Chengdu and published by Ubisoft was released for the PlayStation 4 and Xbox One in August 2016, the Microsoft Windows in December 2016 and for the Nintendo Switch in November 2017.
+An updated version developed by Ubisoft Chengdu and published by Ubisoft was released for the PlayStation 4 and Xbox One in August 2016, Microsoft Windows in December 2016 and for the Nintendo Switch in November 2017.

 Uno's original version was well received by critics.
-A sequel to the game's original version, Uno Rush, was announced at E3 2008 and released on 2009.
+A sequel to the game's original version, Uno Rush, was announced at E3 2008 and released in 2009.